Search programs

 • Healthcare Reimbursement.
 A course like this explores reimbursement policies and financial practices throughout the healthcare industry.
 Expect to learn the role health informatics plays in improving reimbursements and the impact of reimbursements on the revenue cycle.

 • Cultural Competence and Population Health.
-A course like this discusses population-based approaches to disease, managing care, and developing healthcare policy.
+In this course, students discuss population-based approaches to disease, managing care, and developing healthcare policy.
 Students will learn how medical practitioners apply health informatics data to real-world scenarios, such as developing programs to improve wellness among certain age groups.

 Online Bachelor’s in Health Informatics Degree Frequently Asked Questions